merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 Afterwards, we could take a look at the performance metrics, and use those to generate a plot of the Area under the Receiving Operator Characteristic Curve (AUROCC).

 Those are the important parts, but you can find (and run) the rest of the classification code in the Jupyter notebook.
-The code utilizes the data provided in the `TABLES` folder of the DATAPACK, as well as the list of IBD-enriched modules you generated at `03_METABOLISM_OUTPUT/IBD_ENRICHED_MODULES.txt`.
+The code utilizes the data provided in the `TABLES` folder of the [datapack](https://doi.org/10.6084/m9.figshare.22776701), as well as the list of IBD-enriched modules you generated at `03_METABOLISM_OUTPUT/IBD_ENRICHED_MODULES.txt`.
 It will produce output (AUROCC plots) in the `06_CLASSIFIER/` directory.
 In addition, we set a random seed wherever necessary to ensure reproducibility of the results, so the output should be the same every time you run the code.

 ### Generating Figure 4